Website migration guide

 The short answer

-Why small businesses want off Wix
+Why businesses want off Wix

 Wix can be a perfectly reasonable starting point.
 The problem usually appears later: the site gets harder to control, monthly costs creep up, small changes feel clunky, and the owner starts wondering whether the website is actually helping generate leads.